azxyxza/Shopping_Spending_tracker/README.md

 - As a user, I want to be able to enter the price for specific bought item

 ### Data persistence:
-- As a user, when I quit either one of "home" and "spending" page, I want the history to be saved to file.
+- As a user, when I quit the main page, I want the history to be saved to file.
-- As a user, when I quit "shopping list",
-  I want to be reminded to save my list to file and have the option to do so or not.
 - As a user, when I start the application,
-  I want to be given the option to load my home, spending, and shopping list from file.
+  I want to be given the option to load my previous home, spending, and shopping list from file.